jdbedics/clu-msclin-thesis-handbook/docs/index.md

 The goal of this handbook is to provide students with the information needed to successfully complete the master's thesis in the MS in Clinical Psychology Program (MSCP) at California Lutheran University (CLU).
 The manual should be understood as a supplement to the broader policies and procedures defined by the program and university.

+## Scholary Reearch

+Scholarly research requires the skills of inquiry which must be demonstrated by all students.
+As a participant in research activities at CLU, the University expects you to develop the abilities to:

+  1. create or contribute empirical knowledge to the existing body of information in a discipline;
+  2. carryout systematic inquiry;
+  3. use tools of research including analyzing existing research, implementing research designs, using and/or developing instrumentation, employing appropriate methods of data analysis, and handling the logistics of conducting a research study;
+  4. work with faculty or other professionals on a research project;
+  5. use scholarly writing techniques.

+Research may be a thesis or an independent research project.
+While both are important contributions to the body of knowledge in a discipline, they have different purposes as described in the followign sections.

-## Comprehensive Exam or Thesis?
+## Comprehensive Exam

 By default, students entering the MSCP program are required to complete the comprehensive exam.
-Students can, however, choose to _opt out_ of the comprehensive exam and instead complete a thesis project.
+Students can, however, choose to _opt out_ of the comprehensive exam and instead complete a thesis.

 **What is the comprehensive exam?**